How to Check Your FedEx Claim Status

 - AUD: Audit in progress

-Keep in mind that these codes are subject to change, and FedEx may use additional codes to indicate specific claim status updates.
-If you’re unsure about the meaning of a particular code, it’s always best to contact FedEx customer service for clarification.
+Note: These codes are subject to change, and FedEx may use other codes to indicate specific claim status updates.

 Find FedEx Claim Status